opentensor/developer-docs/docs/keys/multisig.md

 A multisig account requires multiple signatories to approve a transaction before it is executed.
 This prevents a single point of failure, adding a strong layer of protection against malicious coldkey access.
 In Bittensor, this level of protection may be appropriate for very valuable wallets, such as those with creator permissions over a subnet, or those that control validator hotkeys with significant stake.

-After a brief discussion of use cases, this page will guide the user through an example practice workflow of creating a multisig and using it to execute a transaction to create a subnet.
+This page will guide the user through an example practice workflow of creating a multisig wallet and transferring TAO to and from it.
 For ease of practice, this entire workflow will be executed on a single workstation.
-However, in a realistic scenario, one or more operators would need to perform the steps on independent secure coldkey workstations in order to reap the full security benefits.
+However, in a realistic scenario, one or more operators would need to perform the steps on independent secure coldkey workstations in order to reap the full security benefits of a multisig configuration.

-## Use cases

-### Individuals seeking maximum security

-A user can distribute control across multiple devices or accounts.

-For example, you could have a multisig with three keys:
-- laptop with a software wallet
-- phone with software wallet
-- hw wallet in cold storage

-so if you do one on your phone you have to bust out your laptop, and the hw wallet is backup

-### Teams

-Multiple members can collectively manage funds, ensuring that no single person can execute transactions without consensus.

-Each member can secure their own key however they want (including with a multisig)

-## Choosing a signature threshold

-How many wallets, how many are needed for action?
-Considerations...

 ## Prerequisites